uwarring82/adv-lab-handbook/handbook/part-4-statistics-analysis/README.md

 If you are unsure about a statistical method, consult your tutor early or use the statistics help desks offered by the Faculty of Physics.

 ## Interactive Tutorial (Pilot)

-Use the acknowledgment splash before launching the environment:
+Launch the in-browser notebook via our splash page (acknowledgment required):
 [Launch the Linear Regression Pilot](../../binder_splash/index.md)